hyerdrac/hyerdrac/README.md

 ## About Me

-I'm an undergraduate student studying Statistics at Yıldız Teknik Üniversitesi.
+I'm an undergraduate student studying Statistics at Yıldız Technical University.
 I’m continuously learning and growing to become a data scientist.

 ## 🚀 Skills